 With these aims in mind, primarily, the children start learning Phonics by following the’ Letters and Sounds SSP’ and use 'Cued Articulation’ to support their learning, so that they can begin to decode words all around them.
 Once these skills are secured, discrete lessons for reading are incorporated into the morning session for all years from 1 to 6.
 This ensures that reading is explicitly taught every day and that each group of children have time with the teacher, in the reading session, once a week.
 Vulnerable groups can then be highlighted and support staff can be used to support these groups further to ensure progression and assure specific year group skills are secured.
 Resources to support and enhance these lessons have been purchased and continue to be updated.
 With a structured timetable of learning tasks rotated throughout the week, children are not only learning comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.

-Using a continuous and a variety of assessment methods, reading is further developed by providing children with a book appropriate to their reading level, using a banding coloured system, which we encourage our children to take home and share these books with their parents/ guardian to ensure that the culture of reading extends into the home.
+Using a continuous and a variety of assessment methods, reading is further developed by providing children with a book appropriate to their reading level and phonic knowledge using pure decodable books, which we encourage our children to take home and share these books with their parents/ guardian to ensure that the culture of reading extends into the home.
 We further develop our confident readers using ‘Accelerated Reader, which provides books appropriate to each child’s word knowledge and checks for understanding through comprehension questioning linked to the National Curriculum domains.

 Reading is not only celebrated in classrooms at JWS, around school you will find cosy book corners, displays which celebrate authors and reading as a whole, children’s and teachers favourite books and reading reward schemes.
 We provide a well-stocked library with books from a variety of authors and genres to support our children’s development in reading and reading for pleasure.
 In addition, throughout the school year, the importance of reading is enhanced through World Book Day, author and poet visits, book clubs and competitions linked to our local library, all of which we provide to enrich and complement children’s learning and to encourage our children into become lifelong readers.

 As we believe consistency and well-taught English is the bedrock of a valuable education, at JWS we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
-In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age group.
-As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard.
+In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age group, facilitated by the use of No Nonsense Spelling.
+As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that children are achieving the objectives at the expected level and that opportunities to achieve greater depth skills are available to all.
 In this sense, assessment of writing is also more fluid as teachers can assess against a set framework.
 All year groups use the same format for assessing writing, which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.

-In order to expose children to a variety of genres which helps to utilise and embed the writing skills, teachers use a writing journey to plan, structure and teach their English lessons.
-This journey is designed to show progress, teach the pertinent year group objectives, apply and consolidate these skills and develop vocabulary.
+In order to expose children to a variety of genres which helps to utilise and embed the writing skills, teachers use Pathways to Write to plan, structure and teach their English lessons.
+This journey is designed to help structure all writing journeys in order to show progress, teach the pertinent year group objectives, apply and consolidate these skills and develop vocabulary.
 Writing is taught through the use of a quality text, which exposes the children to inference, high-level vocabulary, a range of punctuation and characterisation.
 Each text is purposefully selected in order to promote a love of reading, engagement and high quality writing from each child, which is also cross curricular linking to each year groups ‘Connected Learning’ ensuring our children develop an understanding and a purpose behind their reading and writing.

 This purpose further extends to include the development of speaking and listening, where children can present and justify their ideas, ask questions, develop vocabulary, build knowledge, negotiate, and communicate effectively.
 Children at JWS are taught through a variety of opportunities to give well-structured descriptions and explanations and develop their understanding through debating, speculating, hypothesising and exploring ideas.